 Menlo College is a nonprofit private school that has many majors and degree programs available for students to choose from.
-The school is located in Atherton, California, in a predominately suburban area.
+The school is located in Atherton, California, in a predominantly suburban area.
 The school's limited space in terms of enrollment, about 650 students, offers students a more hands on education due to the number of students per class and ease of access to professors.

 A list of some of the more popular programs offered are: